Last Updated on September 13, 2023

 - You should clean your tattoo 2-3 times a day until it has completely healed.
 This can take several months, depending on the size and placement of your tattoo.

-- Once your tattoo is finished, the artist will bandage it, usually with transparent film.
+- Once your tattoo is finish, the artist will bandage it, usually with transparent film.
 Generally, you should expect to keep this film on for between 24-48 hours after the tattoo.

-- You’ll need to continue looking after your tattoos long after they’re healed.
-To maintain their appearance, you should moisturize your tattoo at least once a day.
+- You’ll need to continue looking after your tattoos long after they’re finish.
+To maintain their appearance, you should also moisturize your tattoo at least once a day.
 Remember that sunlight can also cause tattoos to fade over time, so make sure you wear sunscreen regularly.

-Getting a tattoo is a SERIOUS commitment.
-Although some states will let you get inked as young as 14, make sure you take the time to consider your decision seriously.
-From your tattoos design and placement to the reputation of your chosen establishment, it all counts!
-If in doubt, always talk to a professional, and remember to seek parental consent where necessary.
+Moreover, getting a tattoo is a SERIOUS commitment.
+Although some states will let you get to have tattoo as young as 14, make sure you take the time to consider your decision seriously.
+From your tattoos design and also placement to the reputation of your chosen establishment, it all counts!
+If in doubt, always talk to a professional, and as well as remember to seek parental consent where necessary.